Law AS & A Level

 Both years are assessed by exams.

-Year Two (the full A Level) is three 2 hour papers - legal system and criminal; law making and tort; further law (nature of law and human rights).
+- Year Two (the full A Level) is three 2 hour papers - legal system & criminal; law making and tort; further law (nature of law and human rights).

 Good course combinations

-This course works well with Politics, Sociology and English Language.
-It also makes a stimulating fourth subject alongside any combination.
-Students interested in studying law at university should consider taking Law as their fourth subject.
+This course works well with Politics, Sociology and English Language and is a stimulating fourth subject alongside any combination.

 Your next steps